-Older children with baby teeth should be using a soft brush, age appropriate toothpaste and flossers.
+Older children with baby teeth should be using a soft brush, age appropriate toothpaste, and flossers.
 Flossing prevents many cavities in baby and adult teeth alike!

 How long does it take for a tooth to break through the gums?

-At about 6 months old your child will begin to get his or her baby teeth.
+At about 6 months old your child will begin to get his or her first baby teeth.
 Teething generally takes up to 8 days with symptoms occurring about 3-4 days prior to the tooth pushing through the gum.

 How bad can teething get?

 Teething is a normal process accompanied by mild pain, drooling, and fussiness.
 Should your child become sick, develop a fever, or have difficulty sleeping and can’t be consoled, you should take your child to see your doctor.
 The final stage of teething (from 25-33 months) tends to be the most painful as the largest of the baby teeth break through the gums.

 Yes, baby Tylenol can be used to help ease teething pain or if your child becomes sick or develops a slight fever.
 Baby Tylenol can be administered every 4 to 6 hours as needed, but no more than 5 doses in a 24-hr period.

 What order do teeth fall out?